browserengineering/book/book/chrome.md

 [^mixins]: You could reduce the duplication with some helper methods
-    (or even something more elaborate, like mixin classes), but in a real browser these code snippets would look more different, due to supporting all kinds of extra features.
+    (or even something more elaborate, like mixin classes), but in a real browser these code snippets would end up looking different, due to supporting all kinds of extra features.

 ``` {.python}